AbhishekTungala/AbhishekTungala/README.md

 ### Talking about Personal Stuffs:

-- 👋 Hi, I’m priyanshu
+- 👋 Hi, I’m AbhishekTungala
 - 👀 I’m currently partcipating in as much Hackathons as I can...
 - 👀 I’m interested in Data Science, Full Stack Web Development
 - 🌱 I’m currently learning Mern 🤟 ...